UniMath/agda-unimath/src/graph-theory/fibers-morphisms-reflexive-graphs.lagda.md

         ( inv (ap-id (refl-hom-Reflexive-Graph H G f x))))
 ```

-### The fibers of the first projection of a dependent coproduct reflexive graph
+### The fibers of the first projection of a dependent sums of reflexive graph

 ```agda
 module _